Image

 It was once thought that flat-topped specimens (such as Homalocephale of Mongolia) were a group of primitive pachycephalosaurs.
 However, some recent work suggests that these are interspersed among more domed-forms, and in some cases may simply be subadults which had not grown their adult dome.
 Recent work suggests that Stegoceras and close kin form a radiation of small North American pachycephalosaurids, and the rest form a clade "Pachycephalosaurinae" comprised of both Asian (such as Homalocephale, Prenocephale, Tylocephale, and Goyocephale) and western North American taxa.
 In particular, there is a clade (or species!) of latest Cretaceous (68-65.6 Ma) western North American large bodied (4-5 m, and thus bigger than humans) long-snouted spike-fringed and spike-nosed forms: Stygimoloch, Pachycephalosaurus, and Dracorex (which is quite like just a subadult of one or the other of the previous two.)
 In fact, these three may just represent juvenile ("Dracorex"), subadult ("Stygimoloch"), and adults (Pachycephalosaurus: this name has priority) of the same species.
 The latest work, however, indicates that the short-spined Pachycephlaosaurus specimens are all stratigraphically older than the long-spined Stygimoloch ones, so these may be distinct taxa.

 And Now for Something Completely Different: Heterodontosaurids as Basal Pachycephalosaurs: A 2020 analysis of neornithischian relationships found a radical new phylogeny.
 (Okay, some of the ideas had actually been suggested in the 1990s, but not as part of a numerical cladistic analysis.)
 This study found that heterodontosaurs were not basal ornithischians, but were in fact marginocephalians.
 But more than that: "Heterodontosauridae" was not monophyletic!
 Instead, they were a paraphyletic grade relative to Pachycephalosauria (and technically pachycephalosaurs based on the definition of that group.)
 This pulls the base of Pachycephalosauria, Marginocephalia, Cerapoda, and Neornithischia right to the beginning of the Jurassic.
 No more long ghost lineage for Pachycephalosauria, though!
-We'll have to see if further studies support this idea.
+A more comprehensive 2024 analysis failed to find this position, however.

 CERATOPSIA